olha-yakymenko/meethub/README.md

 # MeetHub

-**MeetHub** is a comprehensive RESTful API built with the **Spring Boot** framework, designed to simplify the organization and management of meetings, workshops, and social events.
-The application provides a structured environment for both organizers and participants to interact, collaborate, and share feedback.
+**MeetHub** is a Spring Boot web application designed to simplify the organization and management of meetings, workshops, and social events.
+It combines a RESTful API with a server-side Thymeleaf frontend, providing a structured environment for organizers and participants to interact, collaborate, and share feedback.

 ---